-- Maintain at least 2,500 square feet of service area.
+- Maintain at least 2,000 square feet of service area.

-- Have the capacity to serve meals to at least 150 persons at one time.
+- Have the capacity to serve meals to at least 120 persons at one time.

 - Derive at least 51% of its gross food and beverage revenues from food and nonalcoholic beverages.

-Requirement 1: At Least 2,500 SF of Service Area
+Requirement 2: At Least 2,000 SF of Service Area

 The Service Area Requirement means that only restaurants of a minimum size are permitted to have a 4COP-SFS license.
 However, “service area” is generally interpreted by the ABT very broadly.
 The dining room is part of the service area, of course, but the kitchen is also.
 So are office and storage spaces.
 So are the restrooms.
 Outdoor seating is also part of the service area, as long as the restaurant has the legal right to use the space (according to the lease or deed).

-The only part of a restaurant’s floor plan that is not part of the service area, for purposes of meeting the Service Area Requirement, is any part that (1) is not covered by the restaurant’s Public Food Service (PFS) license issued by the Florida Division of Hotels and Restaurants, or (2) is covered by a different alcoholic beverage license, such as a manufacturing license (for a brewery or winery), bottle club license, or package store license.
+The only part of a restaurant’s floor plan that is not part of the service area, for purposes of meeting the Service Area Requirement, is any part that (1) is not covered by the restaurant’s Permanent Food Service (PFS) license issued by the Florida Division of Hotels and Restaurants, or (2) is covered by a different alcoholic beverage license, such as a manufacturing license (for a brewery or winery), bottle club license, or package store license.

-Requirement 2: Serve Meals to 150 Persons at One Time
+Requirement 3: Serve Meals to 120 Persons at One Time

-Only restaurants that are capable of serving meals to at least 150 persons at one time are allowed to get and keep a 4COP-SFS license.
-The ABT has interpreted this requirement to mean serving at least 150 persons full meals that are consumed one the premises.
-In other words, it is not enough that a restaurant have a kitchen capable of preparing 150 meals at one time.
-The restaurant must also have tables, chairs, servers and service capacity that is sufficient to serve those meals to 150 persons present in the restaurant at the same time.
+Restaurants must provide a minimum of 120 physical seats available for use by patrons of the restaurant during their operating hours.
+It is not enough that a restaurant have a kitchen capable of preparing 120 meals at one time.
+The restaurant must also have capacity that is sufficient to serve those meals to 120 persons present in the restaurant at the same time.
 In other words, a restaurant’s robust carryout or Uber Eats business is not enough.

-Requirement 3: 51% of Revenue from Food and Nonalcoholic Beverages
+Requirement 6: 51% of Revenue from Food and Nonalcoholic Beverages

 A restaurant that is granted a 4COP-SFS license must continue to derive at least 51% of its food and beverage gross revenue from the sale of food and nonalcoholic beverages.
 The ABT confirms that this requirement is met by by reviewing the restaurant’s sales records.